TeamHypersomnia/Hypersomnia/docs/pages/content/pages/creating_guns.md

 For your new gun, you should never reuse a magazine flavour that is named after a weapon with which it is compatible.
 Thus, most of the time, you will create your own magazine flavour.

-For this, you will only need a magazine sprite.
+For this, you will only need an image for the magazine sprite.
+- To edit how the magazine fits into the gun, you should edit two image offsets:
+	- Firstly, the gun's ``detachable_magazine`` offset.
+	- Secondly, if you'll allow more than one magazine type for a gun (not recommended now), there is an ``attachment_offset`` in each item.
+		- Note that an item will only ever fit into a single type of attachment slot, so it makes sense to have such a generic name for this offset.

 Make sure to set a balanced price for the magazine within the [item invariant](item_component).